vltansky/tailwind/README.md

 This behavior can be modified as the consumers see fit.

+## CSS Preprocessors

+If you're using CSS Preprocessors (SASS/SCSS, LESS, Stylus) in your application, please check out [TailwindCSS's Using with Preprocessors guide](https://tailwindcss.com/docs/using-with-preprocessors#using-sass-less-or-stylus)

 ## Contributing

 - Fork this repo and clone the fork on your machine.